tomcl/issie/docs/index.markdown

 **I**nteractive **S**chematic **S**imulator and **I**ntegrated **E**ditor **(ISSIE)** is a very easy to use application for digital circuit design and simulation.
 It is targeted at students and hobbyists that want to get a grasp of Digital Electronics concepts in a simple and fun way.
 Issie is designed to be beginner-friendly and guide the users toward their goals via clear error messages and visual clues.
 Issie is developed and actively used in teaching at [Imperial College London](https://www.imperial.ac.uk/).

 Issie has been well tested on designs with up to 15,000 schematic components.
 We expect it to be reasonably performant on much larger designs as well.
-The simulation speed is approximately 2000 component-clocks per ms. Thus a circuit with 1000 components would run at 2000 clocks per second.
+The simulation speed is approximately 4000 component-clocks per ms. Thus a circuit with 1000 components would run at 4000 clocks per second.
 Issie creates fully synchronous circuits with a single clock: logic with asynchronous loops is currently not supported.

+Issie designs can be exported to Verilog and synthesised on FPGAs with a simple workflow.

 The application is mostly written in F#, which gets transpiled to JavaScript via the [Fable](https://www.fable.com) compiler.
 [Electron](https://www.electronjs.org) is then used to convert the developed web-app to a cross-platform application.